mkuthan/mkuthan.github.io/_posts/2025-10-30-head-first-python-js.md

 My son started with *Head First JavaScript* and I started leafing through *Head First Python*.
 First, you read about learning psychology and why these books are a bit different from typical programming books: lots of pictures, funny stories, quizzes, exercises, etc.
 Then you dive into the project-based learning approach, building simple applications step by step.
-In the JavaScript book, you create a ship battle game; in the Python book, you build a web app for swimming club training management.
+In the JavaScript book, you create a ship battle game; in the Python book, you build a web app for swimming club training recordings.

 I'm really impressed by how cleverly the books smuggle in programming concepts and best practices I usually apply in my daily work as a software engineer.
 For example: make small iterations, prefer readability over cleverness, or apply the YAGNI principle.